-Our world, like the world in the age of the dinosaurs, is overshadowed by large ignorant beasts.
+Our current world, like the earth in the age of the dinosaurs is overshadowed by large ignorant beasts.
 Corrupt power brokers are largely to blame for the world’s current economic turmoil.
-Another cataclysmic blast, like the one that brought the end of the dinosaurs and like the GFC of recent times, will occur within the next decade caused by debt-addicted institutions and governments.
+Another cataclysmic blast, like the one that brought the end of the dinosaurs and the Global Financial Crisis in 2008 will occur within the next decade caused by debt-addicted institutions and inept governments.
 We are already seeing the US and parts of Europe being battered by financial meteors.
 The average punter that believes their destiny is determined by higher powers will be in for a rude awakening.

 To attach your long-term wellbeing and financial security to a dinosaur is a losing strategy.
 I pick up a newspaper and all I read is pain and suffering.
 I turn on the six o’clock news only to consume more fear and struggle.
-If I believed the hype, I might as well fall on my sword where I stand.
-The lesson is don’t trust a dinosaur and pay scant regard to the media.
-Despite what’s going on around you, take it upon yourself to carve your own path.
-Drive change and focus on your strengths.
-You are small, nimble and able to seek refuge quickly.
-Keep your eyes peeled, your head up and your cost-base low, and partner with other small creatures to amplify your capabilities and play big.
+If I believed the hype, I may as well fall on my sword where I stand.

-I’m most inspired by the little guys, the likes of the shop merchants, the artists, the restaurateurs and the consultants who are bursting with their own authentic personality.
-People who don’t want to grow too big: for them, it’s not about awards and being the fastest growing franchise — it’s about the experience.
-It’s about delivering more value and contributing by providing customers with something meaningful.
-It’s about being the best you can be and doing what you love.
-It’s being true to yourself and not conforming to others.
-It’s being true to you and your customers connecting with this and coming back time and again, and bringing their friends.
+I’m most inspired by the little guys and gals, the likes of the shop merchants, artists, restaurateurs and entrepreneurs who are bursting with energy and their own personality.
+People who don’t want to grow too big, for them, it’s not about awards and being the fastest growing franchise — it’s about the journey and experience.
+It’s about delivering more and contributing more by providing customers with something real and meaningful.
+It’s about being the best you can be and doing what you love and lights you up.
+And that means being true to yourself and not conforming to the banal standards of others.
+It’s being true and your customers connecting with this and coming back time and again, and bringing their friends...
 That’s inspiring to me.